Wanambisix/zero_day/README.md

-My first file with git
+My first git work from local computer using git